Diagram calculus for a type affine $C$ Temperley--Lieb algebra, II

 \begin{subsection}{Proof of injectivity} The lemmas of the previous section allow us to prove that each monomial basis element maps to a single admissible diagram, as the next proposition illustrates.

 \begin{proposition} If $w \in \FC(\C_{n})$, then $\theta(b_{w})=d_{w}$. \end{proposition}

-\begin{proof} Let $w \in \FC(\C_{n})$.
-By Lemma~\ref{lem:powers of 2 and delta for images of monomials}, we can write $\theta(b_{w})=2^{k}\delta^{m}d_{w}$, where $k,m \in \Z^{+}\cup\{0\}$.
-We need to show that $m=0$ and $k=0$.
-Since $w \in \FC(\C_{n})$, there exists a sequence (possibly trivial) of left and right weak star reductions that reduce $w$ to a non-cancellable element.
-We induct on the number of steps in the sequence of weak star operations.
-For the base case, assume that $w$ is non-cancellable.
-Then by Lemmas \ref{lem:image zigzag} and \ref{lem:image wsrm}, $\theta(b_{w})=d_{w}$, which gives us our desired result.
-For the inductive step, assume that $w$ is not non-cancellable.
-If $w$ is of type I, then by Lemma~\ref{lem:image zigzag}, $\theta(b_{w})=d_{w}$.
-So, assume that $w$ is not of type I (i.e., $n(w)\neq 1$).
-Without loss of generality, suppose that $w$ is left weak star reducible by $s$ with respect to $t$.
-Choose $s$ and $t$ such that $\star^{L}_{s,t}(w)$ requires fewer steps to reduce to a non-cancellable element.
+\begin{proof} If $w \in \FC(\C_{n})$, then there exists a sequence (possibly trivial) of left and right weak star reductions that reduce $w$ to a non-cancellable element.
+We induct on the number of steps in this sequence.
+The base case is handled by Lemmas~\ref{lem:image zigzag} and~\ref{lem:image wsrm}.
+For the inductive step, it is sufficient to assume that $w$ is not of type I by Lemma~\ref{lem:image zigzag}.
+Without loss of generality, suppose $w$ is left weak star reducible by $s$ with respect to $t$.
 We can write: (1) $w=stv$ (reduced) if $m(s,t)=3$ or (2) $w=stsv$ (reduced) if $m(s,t)=4$.
-We consider these two cases separately.
+In either case, choose $s$ and $t$ such that $sw$ requires the least number of steps to reduce to a non-cancellable element.
+We now consider possibilities (1) and (2) separately.

-Case (1): Assume that $m(s,t)=3$.
-Without loss of generality, assume that $s=s_{i}$ and $t=s_{i+1}$ with $1<i<n$.
-This implies that {\allowdisplaybreaks } where we are applying the induction hypothesis to $\theta(b_{s_{i+1}v})$ ($w$ is left star reducible to $s_{i+1}v$ and requires fewer steps to reduce to a non-cancellable element) and we are using Lemma~\ref{lem:diagram descent set} to draw the bottom diagram in the last line.
+Case~(1).
+Assume $m(s,t)=3$.
+Without loss of generality, suppose $s=s_{i}$ and $t=s_{i+1}$ with $1<i<n$.
+This implies that {\allowdisplaybreaks } where we are applying the induction hypothesis to $\theta(b_{s_{i+1}v})$ and we are using Lemma~\ref{lem:diagram descent set} to draw the bottom diagram in the last line.
 By inspecting the product $d_{i}d_{s_{i+1}v}$, we see that there are no loops and no new relations to apply since $d_{s_{i+1}v}$ is admissible.
 Therefore, $\theta(b_{w})=d_{w}$.